GabbyByers/OpenGL-Template/README.md

 # OpenGL-Template
-Long-time old friend Victor Gordan attempts to teach me how to use a little-known graphics API, OpenGL
+Long-time old friend Victor Gordan attempts to teach me how to use a little-known graphics API, OpenGL.

-Libraries must be un-zipped before building the solution
+Libraries.zip must be uncompressed before building the solution.
+(Select 'Extract Here')